 - The Senior Community Service Employment Program provides part-time public-service employment and job placement assistance for low-income people age 55 and older with funds appropriated under the Older Americans Act.

-Compared with other advanced economies, the U.S. underperforms in its efforts to help displaced workers transition back into the labor force.
+The U.S. underperforms other advanced economies in its efforts to help displaced workers transition back into the labor force.
 Greater investment in retraining and other forms of transition assistance are needed to reintegrate workers back into the labor market.

 JOB SEARCH ASSISTANCE AND JOB PLACEMENT: Policy